awsdocs/amazon-ec2-user-guide/doc_source/ebs-cloud-watch-events.md

 The `createSnapshots` event is sent to your AWS account when an action to create a multi\-volume snapshot completes\.
 This event can have a result of either `succeeded` or `failed`\.

 **Event data**
 The listing below is an example of a JSON object emitted by EBS for a successful `createSnapshots` event\.
 In the `detail` section, the `source` field contains the ARNs of the source volumes of the multi\-volume snapshot set\.
-The `StartTime` and `EndTime` fields indicate when creation of the snapshot started and completed\.
+The `startTime` and `endTime` fields indicate when creation of the snapshot started and completed\.

 ```
 {